ibm-cloud-docs/virtual-servers/vsi_public_memory.md

 * SAN primary boot disk (25 or 100 GB) with additional disks available, up to 2 TB each (5 total disks allowed).
 * Pricing for public virtual servers using SAN storage includes virtual CPU, memory, and minimum primary boot disk.
 Additional disk prices depend on the disk size and quantity that you select.

-Memory flavors are available in all data centers.
+Memory profiles are available in all data centers.

 All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), supported  databases, and software add-ons are also available with this offering.